-For participants who have already received the second dose of vaccine before 29th November 2021, the second dose of vaccine will have been one of the following:
+The second dose of COVID-19 vaccine is given eight weeks after the first.
+The second dose of vaccine will be one of the following:

 - 1. A full standard dose of Pfizer-BioNTec vaccine - 2.
 A third of a standard dose of Pfizer-BioNTec vaccine - 3.
-A standard dose of Novavax vaccine participants will also be asked to provide saliva samples and have a sample of nasal fluid taken at some visits; this is completely optional.
-Visits will take place at the St George's University Hospital
+A standard dose of Novavax vaccine